ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/02_environment_strategies/03_workloads.md

 In a cloud landscape, these pools are generally defined as different scaling groups/sets.
 In the managed services model, sometimes these are referred to as node pools.

+#### Pod Resources
+One thing that is generally neglected for fist-time deployments are resource "requests" and "limits".
+These are parameters within a Pod or PodTemplate, at the container level, that tell Kubernetes how much hardware is necessary to run the set of containers.

+If resource "requests" and "limits" are undefined, Kubernetes will allow workloads to run unbounded, and will be unable to tell the difference between a low utilization Pod (That may fit anywhere) and a high utilization Pod (that may not be able to co-habitate with other high utlization pods) at the time of scheduling.

+If the container exceeds the limits, it will be automatically restarted by Kubernetes.
+If a single pod needs, at minimum ("requests"), almost the entire capacity of a node, its a sign that the nodes are too small:

+- Consider a node pool with each member having 4 cpu and 16Gb memory.
+If your application "requests" 3 cpu and 12Gb of memory, the limit, even if undefined, will not be much higher with cluster services also running on the node, leaving no room to expand vertically, for more cpu/mem intense jobs.
+It may also leave a gap, wherein I don't have any other workloads that will fit in the remaining space, which could lead to under utilized horizontally scaled nodes.

+- Consider If the nodes were double that, 8 cpu and 32 Gb of memory, we could maintain the request, and schedule an additional 2-3 cpu job(s) onto the node, leaving each instance more room to expand vertically if necessary.
+If 6/8 cpus were requested, and no other workloads were scheduled, each individual instance could vertically scale to use the additional 2 cores and extra memory, of course not at the same time.

+While these smaller sizes may be ok for development (orders of half cpus and mb of ram), its still worth considering how your workloads will consume the resources your cluster is managing.

 #### Scheduling
 When you first start populating workloads its important to make use of labels via `nodeSelector` and `affinity`, even if you only have one node pool, since you may want to expand without having existing workloads scheduled onto the newer node pool.
 It may not be easy to update every pod/deployment missing these scheduling conditions.
 We will discuss this in more detail, when we stand up a cluster and start deploying services, in the next sections.